 To view parts or subparts of the 3D model just click on the drop-down button as shown below:

-It is also possible to import coordinate systems together with the CAD data which will be shown by Systems
+It is also possible to import coordinate systems together with the CAD data which will be shown by Systems in the layout.

 The CAD models can be specified with their own coordinate systems (local) which will be translated according to the global coordinate system of Artist Studio.
 A user system can also be used as the tool’s Mount point or to define the fiber orientation.
 To create a system, expand the layout of the CAD model by clicking on the drop-down button.

-Right click on the Systems
+Right click on the Systems button and click on Createsystem.

 This will create a system where the user can define the coordinate system for the CAD model in its Property editor window.